Fermion Soliton Stars with Asymmetric Vacua: Numerical results

 In Fig.~\ref{fig:zeta049} we present the mass-radius diagram for $\zeta = 0.49$.
 The latter shows a different behavior from the $\zeta \geq 1/2$ case, due to the presence of two disconnected branches of solutions.

-In particular, we highlight the existence of the point (red circle in Figs.~\ref{fig:zeta049} and~\ref{fig:zeta049ebUW}) mentioned in Sec.~\ref{energy_condition}, where the fermion density is negligible, which in turn is linked with the divergence of the ratio $|U(\rho = 0)|/W(\rho = 0)$ shown in the right panel of Fig.~\ref{fig:zeta049ebUW}.
+In particular, we highlight the existence of the point (red circle in Figs.~\ref{fig:zeta049} and~\ref{fig:zeta049ebUW}) mentioned in Sec.~\ref{energy_condition}, where the fermion density is negligible\footnote{Analogous configurations, characterized by the absence of fermions and the violation of the WEC, were already discussed in the literature under the name of 'scalarons' and studied in connection with hairy black holes~\cite{Nucamendi:1995ex, Corichi:2005pa, Chew:2022enh, Chew:2023olq}.}, which in turn is linked with the divergence of the ratio $|U(\rho = 0)|/W(\rho = 0)$ shown in the right panel of Fig.~\ref{fig:zeta049ebUW}.
 Moreover, in left panel of Fig.~\ref{fig:zeta049ebUW} we show that the latter point is unstable with respect to dispersion into free particles.

 Remarkably, from Fig.~\ref{fig:zeta049ebUW} we observe that there exists an intermediate regime, in which $|U(\rho = 0)|/W(\rho = 0)\gg1$, but the configurations are gravitationally bound.
 This means that inside these solutions there is essentially an anti-de Sitter core, whereas the fermions, although with a negligible energy density in the core, are still crucial to energetically bind the configurations.
 As an example, we show one of these solutions in Fig.~\ref{fig:adsspacetime}.